Puigdemont reclaims Catalonia's leadership

 "We are working to reinstall him in his role as president, so he can replace me," he added.
 Asked when that should happen, he answered: "as soon as possible".

 Puigdemont, who renounced after months of political deadlock the possibility to run Catalonia via Skype, and let Torra, a hardline separatist, be elected by the Catalan parliament, has no official position.
-But relieved from judicial pressure, he intends to be the real power behind the government.
+But relieved from judicial pressure as long as he stays out of Spain, he intends to be the real power behind the government.

 "Leaders lead.
 You don't need a position for that," a source close to the Catalan government told this website.
 "Torra consults him, the ministers consult him."